 Lack of Supplies LAC - The failure of a student to be in possession of any school supplies necessary to participate and/or complete classroom activities or assignments.
-Supplies include, but are not limited to, pencils, paper, books, notebooks, pens, rulers, protractors, gym clothing, musical instruments, or any other item reasonably needed to participate in classroom activities or assignments.
+Supplies include, but are not limited to, pencils, paper, books, notebooks, pens, rulers, protractors, gym clothing, musical instruments, district-issued electronic devices, or any other item reasonably needed to participate in classroom activities or assignments.